2011 Frankfurt Airport shooting: Shooting

-According to the German investigators, Uka targeted a United States Air Force bus parked outside the terminal building that was supposed to transport fifteen U.S. airmen to Ramstein Air Base.
+According to the German investigators, Uka targeted a United States Air Force bus parked outside the terminal building that was supposed to transport 15 U.S. airmen to Ramstein Air Base.
 He reportedly walked up to a waiting airman, asked him for a cigarette, and wanted to know whether the airmen were bound for Afghanistan.
 When the airman said yes, according to German prosecutor Rainer Griesbaum, Uka waited for the airman to turn away and then shot him in the back of the head, killing him.
-Shouting "Allahu Akbar!" the attacker then entered the bus, shooting and killing the driver, and continued to fire three shots at two other airmen, wounding them.
-When he pointed his pistol at the head of another airman and pulled the trigger, the weapon jammed.
-Uka fled, but was pursued by the civilian airport employee Lamar Joseph Conner and Staff Sergeant Trevor Donald Brewer and shortly afterwards overpowered by two German police officers.
+Shouting "Allahu Akbar!" the attacker then entered the bus, shooting and killing the driver, fired three shots at two other airmen, wounding them.
+When he pointed his pistol at the head of Sergeant Trevor Brewer and pulled the trigger, the weapon jammed.
+Uka fled but was pursued by the civilian airport employee Lamar Joseph Conner and Staff Sergeant Trevor Donald Brewer and shortly afterwards overpowered by two German police officers.
 He was subsequently arrested.

 The two victims killed in the shooting were Senior Airman Nicholas Alden, 25, of South Carolina and Airman First Class Zachary Cuddeback, 21, of Virginia.
 Staff Sgt.
 Kristoffer Schneider was shot in the right temple and lost his sight in one eye.
 The right side of his face had to be rebuilt with titanium, and he suffers head pain and seizures.
 Part of his skull also had to be removed after an infection.
 Schneider was medically retired in 2012.
 Edgar Veguilla was hit in the jaw and arm and suffered nerve damage.

 Conner and Brewer later received the Order of Merit of the Federal Republic of Germany in a ceremony on 16 January 2012.
 Federal Interior Minister Hans-Peter Friedrich presented the decoration, citing their "exemplary courage and action which helped the Federal Police arrest the suspect".

 Perpetrator

-Arid Uka, the 21-year-old perpetrator, was a Kosovo-born ethnic Albanian who had lived in Germany since he was one year old; his family having lived in there for four decades.
+Arid Uka, the 21-year-old perpetrator, was a Kosovo-born ethnic Albanian Muslim who had lived in Germany since he was one year old; his family having lived in there for four decades.
 His grandfather was a Kosovo Albanian imam, while his parents and two brothers led secular lives.
 He had been working at the airport post office.
+He had not shown any jihadist inclinations before the attacks, but radicalized rapidly beginning in late summer 2010.

-In the months before the attack, Uka underwent a late-adolescent crisis.
-Uka left school before his university-entrance diploma, but didn't tell his family.
+In the months before the attack, he underwent a late-adolescent crisis.
+Uka left school before his university-entrance diploma, but did not tell his family.
 Instead, he told them that he had finished the diploma successfully.
 His family members, former friends, and one of his employers described him as introverted, polite, and not aggressive.
 Months before the shooting, Uka broke ties to all his friends and retreated.
 During this time, he was extensively surfing the web visiting websites with Salafi jihadist content.
-He started dressing in Salafist dress, and began to study Arabic.
+He started wearing typically Islamic clothing and began to study Arabic.